ozzyjohnson/docker-ffmpeg-webm/README.md

 ## **ffmpeg-webm**

+**Built:**

+2014.11.16

+**Versions:**

+ffmpeg: N-67742-g3f07dd6
+opus: 1.1.1-beta-10-g8ab1968
+vpx: v1.3.0-4832-gc3a9056
+x264: 0.142.2491 24e4fed
+yasm: 1.3.0.6.g1962

-A executable container I built for launching transcoders which consume IP camera streams and transcode to webm for storage and monitoring.
+An executable container I built for launching transcoders which consume IP camera streams and transcode to webm for storage and monitoring.
 This images includes a default mount ```/data``` for writing the resulting video out to disk.
 In my use case, this path is attached via NFS mount to an archival server.

 I use this with a number of Cisco 5010, 2520, 2500 and Axis 3301 IP cameras.
 However, it should work just fine with any number of other IP cameras given the right ```video_path```.
 If you don't know this information, try searching the manufacturer's docs for "RTSP URL" or "VLC"

 ### Usage: